freesoftwdreamer/Web-Intelligence/README.txt

 and the four UPDATE..DATA.py
 # we tryed to use ParallelProbabilityDE.py etc.. to inspect html code but apart from hotels didn't work always well.
 That is why we asked llama 3.1 to help us using llama-server and sending  a compressed html with
 your questions.
-The final program is SerialTestAI4.py We used two tesla P40 for a total of roughly 42 gb for 8 billions parameters version.
+The final program is SerialTestAI4.py We used two tesla P40 for a total of roughly 42 gb for the 8 billions parameters version.
 Enjoy our solution!
 # Web Crawler and Analysis Script